wgxcodersdc/organization/learning-resources/python/first_timers_guide.md

 # this executes the print_greeting function with the argument name = 'world'
 print_greeting('world')

-# raw_input is a built-in function that takes input from a user's terminal
+# input is a built-in function that takes input from a user's terminal
-# use input instead of raw_input for python 3
+# use raw_input if you use Python 2
-retrieved_name = raw_input('Please enter your name')
+retrieved_name = input('Please enter your name')
 print_greeting(retrieved_name)
 ```